wandb/docs/content/guides/models/sweeps/pause-resume-and-cancel-sweeps.md

 ### Pause, resume, stop, and cancel a sweep across multiple agents

 Pause, resume, stop, or cancel a W&B Sweep across multiple agents from a single terminal.
-For example, suppose you have have a multi-core machine.
+For example, suppose you have a multi-core machine.
 After you initialize a W&B Sweep, you open new terminal windows and copy the Sweep ID to each new terminal.

-Within any terminal, use the the `wandb sweep` CLI command to pause, resume, stop, or cancel a W&B Sweep.
+Within any terminal, use the `wandb sweep` CLI command to pause, resume, stop, or cancel a W&B Sweep.
 For example, the proceeding code snippet demonstrates how to pause a W&B Sweep across multiple agents with the CLI:

 ```
 wandb sweep --pause entity/project/sweep_ID